2023 Fulbright Specialist Program

 Ineligible Institutions, Fields, and Activities:

-U.S. or U.S.-based institutions, as well as for-profit companies and organizations such as businesses and corporations, are ineligible to host Fulbright Specialists.
-Projects with activities focused on English as a foreign language such as designing curricula or conducting needs assessments, teacher training, or high-level educational consultations in that field, are not eligible for the FSP.
+U.S. or U.S.-based institutions as well as for-profit companies and organizations such as businesses and corporations are ineligible to host Fulbright Specialists.
+Projects with activities focused on English as a foreign language such as designing curricula, or conducting needs assessments, teacher training, or high-level educational consultations in that field, are not eligible for the FSP.
 Specialists also may not carry out personal research projects.
-Clinical medical research or projects involving patient contact are ineligible under the Fulbright Program policy.
+Clinical medical research or projects involving patient contact are ineligible under Fulbright Program policy.

 In general, all projects designed by host institutions must adhere to the requirements below.
 For more information, please visit: